martinohanlon/making-a-game-with-minecraft-pi/worksheet.md

 mc.postToChat("Minecraft Whac-a-Block")
 ```

-You can run the program now, it wont do a much, but if everything is setup correctly you should see "Minecraft Whac-a-Mole" displayed in the minecraft chat window.
+You can run the program now, it wont do a much, but if everything is setup correctly you should see "Minecraft Whac-a-Block" displayed in the minecraft chat window.

 If you haven't done so already, startup Minecraft and create/open a world.
 Run your program by clicking `Run > Run Module` in IDLE or pressing F5.